 1. Practice Spelling Fundation Trick Words (on-going): These spelling words are listed in the menu under trick words.
 There are 3 words introduced each week.
 These are words that cannot be "sounded out" phonetically, we need to memorize them.
 Mastery of these words helps your child with both reading and writing fluency.
 Please support me in this goal!

-2. Practice Reading Sight Words (on-going): These words are to be memorized, not spelled.
-There is a list that can be accessed through my menu.
+2. Practice ARC Power Words (on-going): These words are to be memorized, not spelled.
+If your child is working on increasing their Sight-Word Vocabulary, they should have a practice book in their Reading Pouches.
 For a child to accurate memorize a sight word, we are looking for them to recognize the word with-in 3 seconds.
 To practice these words, I suggest making up flash cards on index cards and playing memory and go fish!

 5. Play!
 There are temendous benefits to playing board games and doing puzzles with your children.
 Many board games help with counting money, adding dice, and reinforce one to one counting as you move around the game board.
 Card games like war reinforce concepts of greater than and less than.
 Add a twist to war and flip two cards each (to add or subtract).
 Strategey games help with critical thinking skills, planning, and problem solving.
 Memory games stregthen our short term memory, and if you use sight words or trick words...you can have fun while you practice.
 Never underestimate the value of play!